xavierjohn/ServiceLevelIndicators/README.md

 Service Level Indicator library will help emit latency metrics for each API operation.
 The metrics is emitted via OpenTelemetry and can be used to monitor service level agreements.

 By default an instrument named `LatencySLI` is added to the service metrics and the metrics are emitted.
-The metrics are emitted with the following dimensions (Tags).
+The metrics are emitted with the following [attributes](https://opentelemetry.io/docs/specs/otel/common/#attribute).

 * CustomerResourceId - The customer resource id.
 * LocationId - The location id.
 Where is the service running? eg. Public cloud, West US 3 region.